Mjkli/ObscuraLink/README.md

 # ObsuraLink

 ObsuraLink is a privacy-focused network that encrypts internet traffic through multiple nodes, functioning similarly to the Tor network.
-It ensures anonymity by forwarding traffic through a series of secure, self-hosted nodes.
+It ensures anonymity by forwarding traffic through a series of secure nodes.

 ## Features